tedd/Tedd.BitUtils/README.md

 ```
 ## Performance
 Ror() and Rol() are faster versions of Ror(1) and Ror(1).
 If you only need to roll one, use these.<br/>
-The same goes for SetBit1(n) and SetBit0(n) which are faster versions of SetBit(n, bool) where branching is left out.
+The same goes for SetBit1(n) and SetBit0(n) which are faster versions of SetBit(n, bool) where branching is not required.
 If you don't need to pass true/false as parameter use the faster versions.

 All methods are tagged for inline compile.

+Note that for SByte, Byte, Int16 and UInt16 the CPU uses 32-bit word size anyway, so there is no speed gained in smaller datatypes.
+If you decompile to MSIL it will in fact show more instructions due to casting between types, but if you further look at the JIT generated ASM (final code executed) the code is identical for all datatypes.

 ### Hardware intrinsics
 For .Net Core 3.0 and above library uses hardware intrinsics for operations where available.
-This is possible because of new features supported in .Net Core 3.0 and aboce.
-For frameworks (.Net 4.x and .Net Standard) and processors (i.e. non-x86/x64 CPU) where this is not supported a slower software implementation is used.
+This is possible because of new features supported in .Net Core 3.0 and above.
+For frameworks (.Net 4.x and .Net Standard) and processors (i.e. non-x86/x64 CPU) where this is not supported a software implementation is used.
+The software implementation is naturally slower than the hardware accellerated implementation.

 | Command              | .Net 4.x | .Net Standard | .Net Core 2.x | .Net Core 3.0 | .Net Core 3.1 |
 | -------------------- |  :---:   |     :---:     |     :---:     |     :---:     |     :---:     |